-MG 4880 SEMINAR IN SHIPPING MANAGEMENT - LEVEL 6
+MG 4580 CAPSTONE PROJECT IN SHIPPING MANAGEMENT - LEVEL 6

-Qualitative or quantitative research into a topic in shipping management.
+Qualitative or quantitative research into a topic related to shipping management.
 Special and unique aspects of the shipping companies operating in the global shipping industry, organizational systems of the shipping firm, strategic decisions concerning the fleet, trade, cargo, labour and other aspects of ship's operation and management.
 Field research principally includes interviews with managers and/or maritime professionals in Greece.